phonegap/phonegap-docs/docs/1-getting-started/1-install-phonegap/1-desktop.html.md

 4. Drag and drop the application into the **Applications** folder on your Mac as prompted:
 ![](/images/drag-to-apps-folder.png)

-5. Next simply open the application (shown here) and proceed to [step 2](/getting-started/2-install-mobile-app) where you will install an app to your mobile device for previewing the apps you build.
+5. Next simply open the application and proceed to [Step 2](/getting-started/2-install-mobile-app) where you will the __PhoneGap Developer App__ to your mobile device for previewing the apps you build.
 ![](/images/desktop-app-open.png)